 \section{Abstract}

-{Quality information can improve individual judgments but nonetheless fail to make group decisions more accurate; if individuals choose to attend to the same information in the same way, the predictive diversity that enables crowd wisdom may be lost.
-Decision support systems, from business intelligence software to public search engines, present individuals with decision aids---discrete presentations of relevant information, interpretative frames, or heuristics---to enhance the quality and speed of decision making, but have the potential to bias judgments through the selective presentation of information and interpretative frames.
-We redescribe the wisdom of the crowd as often having two decisions, the choice of decision aids and then the primary decision.
-We then define \emph{metawisdom of the crowd} as any pattern by which the collective choice of aids leads to higher crowd accuracy than randomized assignment to the same aids, a comparison that accounts for the information content of the aids.
-While choice is ultimately constrained by the setting, in two experiments---the prediction of inflation (N=947, pre-registered) and a tightly controlled estimation game (N=1198)---we find strong evidence of metawisdom.
-It comes about through diverse errors arising through the use of diverse aids, not through widespread use of the aids that induce the most accurate estimates.
-Thus the microfoundations of crowd wisdom appear in the first choice, suggesting crowd wisdom can be robust in information choice problems.
-Given the implications for collective decision making, more research on the nature and use of decision aids is needed.}
+The provision of information can improve individual judgments but also fail to make group decisions more accurate; if individuals choose to attend to the same information in the same manner, the predictive diversity that enables crowd wisdom may be lost.
+Decision support systems, from search engines to business intelligence platforms, present individuals with decision aids---relevant information, interpretative frames, or heuristics---to enhance the quality and speed of decision-making but potentially influence judgments through the selective presentation of information and interpretative frames.
+We describe decision-making as often containing two decisions: the choice of decision aids followed by the primary decision, and define \textit{metawisdom of the crowd} as any pattern by which individuals' choice of aids leads to higher crowd accuracy than equal assignment to the same aids, a comparison that accounts for the information content of the aids.
+The theoretical model accounting for aid bias and variance shows that an optimal distribution of aid usage can produce metawisdom based on the characteristics of aids within a collection.
+Three studies---two estimation tasks (N=900, 728) and the nowcasting of inflation (N=1,956; across three collections)---support this claim.
+Metawisdom emerges from the use of diverse aids, not through widespread use of the aids that induce the most accurate estimates.
+Thus, the microfoundations of crowd wisdom appear in the first choice, suggesting crowd wisdom can be robust in information choice problems.
+Given the implications for collective decision-making, the insights warrant future research investigations into the nature and use of decision aids.